leeboardtools/mimon/README.md

     - The application should launch after a little bit.
 It does take a little while (over 30 seconds for me) to fully launch.

+## Development Notes
+Two sub-repos, https://github.com/leeboardtools/mi-util and https://github.com/leeboardtools/mi-util-ui, are used in this project.
+The src/util folder contains the mi-util repo, while the src/util-ui folder contains the mi-util-ui repo.

+If you want to pull from those repos, set up remotes to them:

+   `git remote add -f util https://github.com/leeboardtools/mi-util.git`

+   `git remote add -f util-ui https://github.com/leeboardtools/mi-util-ui.git`

+You can then pull from the repo by:

+1. Fetching

+   `git fetch util`

+2. Merging

+   `git merge -s subtree --squash util/main`

+3. Committing

+   `git commit -m "Updated from util/main`

 ## Attributions
 This project incorporates the following (I may have missed some projects, especially build related dependencies):